kiichi/CourseraBigData/README.md

 /usr/lib/hadoop/sbin/hadoop-daemon.sh datanode start
 ```

-Note: most of services should be able to start via Cloudera Manager web interface localhost:7180
+Note: most of services should be able to start via Cloudera Manager web interface localhost:7180.
+To start all services, click the down arrow on top of the list.

 ## HDFS